eres805/congrs_app/README.md

 ####Data Visualization

-Awesome data visualization that will show where contributions are coming from and how they are affecting votes.
+Awesome data visualization that will show where contributions are coming from and how they are effecting votes.

 ###Contact Us